 The main job of the urinary system is to eliminate waste, regulate electrolytes, and maintain water balance in the body.

-When urinating, the bladder empties and the urine travels out of the body through the urethra.
+When urinating, the bladder empties, and the urine travels out of the body through the urethra.
 A urinary tract infection severely affects the kidneys, bladder, ureters, or urethra.

-What is this bacteria in the urine?
+What are these bacteria in the urine?

-Other common bacteria also cause urinary tract infections, including Staphylococcus Saprophyticus, Pseudomonas aeruginosa, Klebsiella and the pneumonia virus.
+Other common bacteria also cause urinary tract infections, including Staphylococcus saprophyticus, Pseudomonas aeruginosa, Klebsiella, and the pneumonia virus.

 What are the symptoms of E. coli infection in the urine?

 What this bacterium does to your body depends mainly on the type of E. coli and what kind of infection it is causing.
 It usually presents the following symptoms:

 - Urination (urination) that burns.

 - Frequent urination urges, even if there is almost no urine.

 - The urine is smelly, cloudy, or bloody.